Valley Veterinary Hospital - Ellensburg

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are exterior skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.

+Will my pet be in pain?Anything that causes pain in people can be expected to cause pain in animals.
+Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
+Pain medications needed will depend on the surgery performed.
+Major procedures require more pain relief than things like minor lacerations.
 Although the sedatives and anethetics used during the surgical procedure provide excellent pain control, these will eventually start wearing off within hours.
 Because of this, we provide all surgeries with additional pain management.
 This usually includes a non-steroidal antiinflammatory (NSAID) medication given by injection just before surgery, which will last 12-24 hours, and oral medication sent home which will be typically started the next day.
 The medications we use are designed specifically for cats and dogs, which makes them much safer than ibuprofen, aspirin, and acetaminophen, which can all be potentially toxic to animals, especially cats.

+What other decisions do I need to make?While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as dentistry, ear cleaning, or implanting an identification microchip.
+If you would like an estimate for these extra services, please call ahead of time.
+This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.
 When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available.
 You can also download the anesthesia consent form from our "forms" page, so you can review the optional procedures and their costs.
 When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs.
+We will call you the night before your scheduled surgery appointment, to confirm the time you will be dropping your pet off and to answer any questions you might have.
+In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.